comp-strat/web_scraping/README.md

 # web_scraping
 Code and data for the URAP team that scrapes and parses charter websites using Python, Scrapy, and Beautiful Soup.
-The data scraped is saved into MongoDB.
+The data scraped is saved into MongoDB and/or in local files.

 ## Running the web scraper
 The most recent webscraper is `scrapy/schools/schools/spiders/scrapy_vanilla.py`.